 Through a mixture of theory and practical course work, learn to:

-• Create 2D and 3D animations
+create 2D and 3D animations and digital effects

-Work with editing programs
+work with editing programs

-Design games
+design games

-Create game art
+create game art

-Design titles for screen
+design titles for screen

 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-The skills to prepare audio and video assets and create visual design components, including 2D and 3D animations
+The skills to prepare audio and video assets and create visual design components, including 2D and 3D animations.

-Some courses require evidence of previous experience or study before you can enrol
+Some courses require evidence of previous experience or study before you can enrol.

 To be prepared for this course, we recommend that you have:

-• Experience using computers and technology
+experience using computers and technology

-A passion for being creative
+a passion for being creative

-Completed a Certificate III in Screen and Media or have equivalent industry experience
+completed a Certificate III in Screen and Media or have equivalent industry experience.

 Our graduates go onto roles like: